RTS 1: Equity and Equity Like Transparency

 Cboe intends to take its existing FCA Trade Data Monitor ("TDM") status forward into the APA regime under MiFID II.
-For more information on Cboe' perspective on the requirements for DRSPs please see RTS 13.
+For more information on Cboe's perspective on the requirements for DRSPs please see RTS 13.

 Support for the revised Large In Scale (LIS) Values

 Cboe currently displays LIS values for an instrument in its symbol reference data and uses these values to apply deferral thresholds and to validate certain order types.
 The new LIS values will be supported as part of the overall MiFID programme of work.